murataka9/Happy-Halloween/README.md

 - AI (Adobe CC and later)

 maybe even otherwise version also OK.
-It might be a good idea to　resize to your paper size, beceause Canvas size is A6 (Japan Standart)
+It might be a good idea to　resize to your paper size, beceause Canvas size is A6 (Japan Standard)

 <img src="/img/img.jpeg" width="200px">